-The article on Biotensegrity is the second in a series of four related articles, the others covering the topics of adaption, trauma and healing.
+The article on Biotensegrity is the second in a series of four related articles, the others being the topics of adaption, trauma and healing.
 Biotensegrity looks at how everything in the body is connected and how changes in compressive and tensile forces can impact us.
 Changes in Biotensegrity have conations for injury prevention, recovery, training and general musculoskeletal health.
 Read more here A Chiropractor's perspective - Biotensegrity and its relevance

 Self-Treatment and Maintenance Techniques

 Self Trigger Point Therapy (TPT) and Massage Balls

 As with “Foam Rollers”, Self Trigger Point Therapy (TPT) can prove to be a reasonably effective self-maintenance or treatment technique and useful addition to general treatment.
 However, it is helpful to understand something about muscle anatomy, physiology and the basis of the method.
 Read more about Self Trigger Point Therapy (TPT) and Massage Balls here.

 The vast majority of the population have probably seen or used a “Foam Roller”, of which there are now all types, shapes and sizes.
 However, to get the best out of self-treatment with a “Foam Roller”, it helps to understand the basis of the technique and something about muscle anatomy and physiology.
 Foam Rollers can also be a useful addition to general treatment and maintenance.
 Find out more about Self-Massage Foam Rollers - Myofascial Release here.

 Stress, the Individual, Wellbeing, Performance and the Workplace (Part One)